bespoke-silicon-group/bsg_newlib_dramfs/libgloss/dramfs/README.md

 ## Notes

-- Of the syscalls listed in [4], Newlib/Dramfs currently supports `sbrk`, `open`, `close`, `read`, `write`, `exit`, `lseek`.
-Others are not supported yet, and they return setting appropriate error number.
+- Newlib is implemented on top of a set of operating system syscalls listed in [4].
+Newlib/dramfs currently implements `sbrk`, `open`, `close`, `read`, `write`, `exit`, `lseek`.
+These are sufficient to handle the vast majority of newlib POSIX calls.
+For those that are not supported, they return setting appropriate error number.
+We plan to increase this set over time, and also encourage your pull requests.
-- Block size and count can be tweaked to imporve performance depending on your system.
+- Block size and count can be tweaked to improve performance depending on your system.
 More on this can be understood from [2].
 - Current implementations of syscalls are *not* thread-safe.
 So, this can only be used for single threaded programs as of now.

 ## References